 We then turned our discussion to convenience foods and considered this question: Why does it seem like processed, convenience foods have replaced homemade meals?

 The following were some possible factors we identified:

 1. Not feeling appreciated.
-Preparing meals from scratch takes time and planning.
-But not everyone understands how laborious it can be.
-Kids tend to like what they see their friends eat – and those foods are often highly marketed conveneince foods that are hard to compete with.
-We talked about how role modeling is so important and how taking time to prepare homemade meals sends a message to kids that our personal care is a priority too.
-It models healthy eating as a self-care practice.
-Despite those positive benefits, it can still be hard to spend the extra time and money when the effort isn’t appreciated.
+Preparing meals from scratch takes time and planning, but not everyone understands how laborious meal-prep can be.
+Kids like what they see their friends eat, and highly marketed convenience foods are hard to compete with.
+We talked about how role modeling is important and how taking time to prepare homemade meals sends a message to kids that our personal care is a priority too.
+Modeling healthy eating might even be considered an act of self-care, since it impacts the entire family unit.
+Despite those positive benefits that come with preparing homemade meals, it can still be difficult to invest the extra time and money when the effort isn’t appreciated.

 2. Placing career demands ahead of health.
-Success is often defined by career advancement — working long hours, working through lunch, working while on vacation, etc. Over the years, I’ve heard several people admit they do this because they worry about job security.
+Our success is often defined by career advancement — working long hours, working through lunch, working while on vacation, etc. Over the years, I’ve heard several people admit they do this because they worry about job security.
 “If everyone else puts in long hours and I don’t, what will my boss think?”
 They worry that setting boundaries will affect their bonus or chances for a promotion.
-One member recalled working in the tech industry, where most people ate lunch at their desks while still plugging away on their computers.
-She noticed that a few people left their desks at lunch and when asked why, they said that it wasn’t healthy.
-She always remembered that.
+One member recalled working in the tech industry, where most people ate lunch at their desks as they continued to plug away on their computers.

 3. Being addicted to convenience.
 We like things that are quick and easy because we’ve grown so used to being in a state of overfunctioning.
 We’re busy.
 We’re over-scheduled.
 And we’re exhausted.
 By the time we arrive home after an intense day of work and/or long commute, preparing a meal is the last thing we want to do.
 Convenience foods become the default because they don’t require much thought.